noderockets/noderocket.org/src/documents/rocket.html.md

  rocket, you'll want to adjust the size of the fins and/or the weight of the nose to improve your rockets in-flight handling.

+Since weight and drag will keep your rocket from reaching its full altitude potential, it is important to balance the size of the fins and weight of the rocket so you get a stable flight while still getting awesome altitude.

 Construction
 ------------